‘He’s still my dad’

 Yes, his father is all-time leading receiver in Jacksonville

 Jaguars’ history.
 He was an All-Pro.
-He has the ninth most receptions ever in
+He has the 25th-most receiving yards ever in

 He’s also a recovering drug addict.

 Jimmy Smith suffered a very public fall from grace,